emilbratt/OTGT/Handhield/raspberry_pi/register_item_location/application/placement/interface/README.md

-This app is the interface where we scan barcodes and shelf-values
+This app is the interface where we scan barcodes and shelf-values and runs in the foreground

-It verifies the integrity of the data so that only valid barcodes and shelf-values gets stored.
+It´s main purpose is to validate and store the scanned barcodes

-The daemon that runs in the background will handle the upload to api
+The daemon that runs in the background will handle the upload of the scanned barcodes